 Although pooling your money may imply love or trust, the consequences of having a shared account can range far beyond what both parties expect, especially if things go sour.

 Here's what you need to know to help make sure you don't end up regret pooling your funds.
 And when you're ready, let Bankrate help you find the best savings account for you.

 Drama most often crops up during marital discord, but the same drawbacks apply to joint banks accounts held by:

 - Business partners.

-"You can have a joint account with anyone in the world, but once we're jointly on that bank account, once we sign the papers, both of us have 100 percent rights to that account," says Sandra M. Radna, a family attorney with Radna & Androsiglio in New York.
+"You can have a joint account with anyone in the world, but once we're jointly on that bank account, once we sign the papers, both of us have 100% rights to that account," says Sandra M. Radna, a family law attorney based in New York.

-No matter who started the account or who put in more money, she says, "In the eyes of the law, you're equal holders."
+No matter who started the account or who puts in more money, she says, "In the eyes of the law, you're equal holders."

 Account co-owners enjoy the right to spend, give away or transfer funds to other accounts, without the consent or knowledge of other account holder(s).
 In many cases, the "wronged" party can get back some of the money, but legal action is required.

 "There is no protection for either party with a joint account," says Brent Adams, executive vice president at Private Bank of Buckhead in Atlanta.
 "There is nothing (the bank) can do to protect either party if the other person comes in and withdraws all the money."

 In addition, most joint accounts carry rights of survivorship.